 Since 2016, Ernest Manning High School has offered a Broadcast Journalism program that is centred on story telling and learning live broadcast production.
 This course is focused on creating a student run broadcast with the goal in presenting relevant news and information to the Ernest Manning community.
 Broadcast Journalism students are instrumental in creating content for EMTV.
-EM Daily, our flag-ship show produces relevant news and information that increases students voice in order to promote school sprit and community.
+EM Daily, our flagship show produces relevant news and information that increases students voice in order to promote school spirit and community.

 The emphasis on Broadcast Journalism is centred on student-selected stories and segments that are engaging, and relevant to the school community.
 Students produce, write, present, and create a daily 3 minute broadcast utilizing industry standard equipment that would be seen in a small market television station.

 Students earn credits in Journalism 15, 25, and 35.
 The journalism courses provide students with the opportunity to explore and create original texts and content for a public audience in a variety of journalistic mediums.